Bachelor of Arts

 f.
 Sufﬁx Requirements.

 - Quantitative Reasoning.
 One 3-credit course (designated by the Q sufﬁx) that features quantitative skills.
 Q courses can also fulﬁll other learning perspective distribution requirements and/or major requirements.
 Satisfactory performance on a competency exam can satisfy this requirement.

 - Diversity/Global Perspectives.
 6 credits.

-- One 3-credit course (designated by the G sufﬁx) which focuses significantly on the differences between U.S. traditions and those that are culturally distinct from them.
+- One 3-credit course (designated by the G sufﬁx) which focuses on Global issues.

-- One 3-credit course (designated by the D sufﬁx) which focuses signiﬁcantly on factors that have contributed to the creation of identities of cultural or social subgroups within the United States.
+- One 3-credit course (designated by the D sufﬁx) which focuses on cultural or social Diversity subgroups within the United States.

 - G and D courses can also fulfill other learning perspective distribution requirements or major requirements.

 - G and D requirements cannot be met in a ﬁrst-year liberal studies course.

 5. Application for Graduation.
 The application form must be ﬁled electronically with the Ofﬁce of the Registrar at least one term before the term of graduation.
 However, students with senior standing who do not apply will be restricted from registration in advance of this date to assure proper planning and assist with a timely graduation.